aslef04/PRODIGY_SD_02/README.md

 ## ⚡ Features :
 #### ➤ Randomly generates a number between 1 and 100.

-#### ➤ Provides feedback on whether the guess is higher or lower than the actual number
+#### ➤ Provides feedback on whether the guess is higher or lower than the actual number.

 #### ➤ Keeps track of the number of attempts taken to guess correctly.